 The symbol randomizer is used for both the WUR-Sync field and the WUR-Data field.
 The LFSR is updated every TSync

 during the WUR-Sync field and updated every TSym during the WUR-Data field.
+The state of the LFSR is first updated at the end of the first MC-OOK symbol in the Sync field. (#194)